 Spence’s design brilliance comes in with his ability to interpret the most important aspects of Mexican design but in a fancy Mid-Century Modern way.
 Below I have put together some samples from his “Continental-American Collection”:

 American born Michael van Beuren was a former student at the influential Bauhaus school in Dessau, Germany during 1931-1932, even though he did not graduate.
 He moved to Mexico in 1937 and having difficulty to practice his profession as an architect without an official title, he dedicated himself to the design of furniture.
-In 1938 he started to design furniture together with his colleague from the Bauhaus time, German designer Klaus Grabe, for a small company they called Grabe van Beuren y Cía.
+In 1938 he started to design furniture together with his colleague from the Bauhaus time, German designer Klaus Grabe, for a small company they called Muebles DOMUS GRABE van BEUREN y Cía.
 In 1941 the MoMA organized the “Organic Design for Home Furnishings,” a competition which opened to design teams from Latin America.
-One of the winning entries in the contest was a Chaise Longue designed by the team Klaus Grabe, Michael van Beuren and Morley Webb.
+One of the winning entries in the contest was a Chaise Longue designed by the team Klaus Grabe, Michael van Beuren & Morley Webb.
 The winning submissions earned the prize of having their designs industrialized and sold by the Bloomingdale’s department store.
-Grabe soon left Mexico to settle in New York where he ran Klaus Grabe Inc. and pursued his quest for modern low-cost furniture.
+Grabe soon left Mexico to settle in New York where he founded his own company Klaus Grabe Inc. and pursued his quest for modern low-cost furniture.